crate/crate/blackbox/docs/general/ddl/views.rst

     SELECT 3 rows in set (... sec)

+.. _views_enterprise:

 Privileges (Enterprise only)
 ----------------------------

 In order to be able to query data from a view, a user needs to have ``DQL`` privileges on a view.
-This is the case if the user has ``DQL`` privileges on a cluster level, or on the schema in which the view is contained.
+DQL privileges can be granted on a cluster level, on the schema in which the view is contained, or the view itself.
+Privileges on relations accessed by the view are not necessary.

-In addition to that, the **owner**, that is the user that created the view, needs to have ``DQL`` privileges on all relations occurring within the views query definition.
+However, it is required, at all time, that the **owner** (the user who created the view), has ``DQL`` privileges on all relations occurring within the view's query definition.

 A common use case for this is to give users access to a subset of a table without exposing the table itself as well.

-This means if the owner looses the permissions on the underlying relations, a user that has access to the view will no longer be able to query it.
+If the owner ``DQL`` permissions on the underlying relations, a user who has access to the view will no longer be able to query it.

+See also :ref:`administration-privileges`.

 Dropping Views
 ==============